-Options are currently held under two share option schemes; one Inland Revenue approved and the other unapproved in which employees may be invited to participate.
-Both of these schemes were introduced in February 1998.
-The ability to issue new options under these schemes has now expired and the Directors will be seeking shareholder approval to introduce new share option schemes at the forthcoming AGM.
+Options are currently held under two share option schemes; one Inland Revenue approved and the other unapproved in which employees have been invited to participate.
+Both of these schemes were introduced in February 1998 and the ability to issue further options under these schemes has now expired.
+Two new share option schemes were approved by Shareholders during the year, from which options have not yet been granted.
 The exercise of options granted under all of these schemes is dependent upon the growth in the earnings per share of the Company, over any three consecutive financial years following the date of grant, exceeding the growth in the retail price index over the same period by at least 9 per cent.

 The performance conditions are aimed to align Directors' performance to shareholder value and were selected by the Remuneration Committee on the advice of the Company's solicitors (the performance conditions are detailed in note 25 to the Financial Statements).
 Actual earnings per share performance will be determined by the Remuneration Committee.
-New employee share option schemes are planned to be introduced in February 2010.